 The following are the top 10 health conditions ranked by total amount paid (Table 1) and by number of claims (Table 2).

 Top 10 health conditions based on amount paid*

 Top 10 health conditions based on number of claims*

 While lifestyle changes generally have limited impact on non-modifiable conditions, some of the more modifiable conditions noted above can be tackled through education, diet and physical activity.
-Wellness initiatives, such as Alberta Blue Cross’s Balance® platform, can help.
-Balance helps users assess and track their health and wellness habits and includes features like medication and activity reminders, educational articles and more.
-For more information on this and other resources available to help manage health, please speak with your Alberta Blue Cross representative.
+Wellness initiatives, such as the Alberta Blue Cross® Balance® platform, can help.
+Balance® helps users assess and track their health and wellness habits and includes features like medication and activity reminders and educational articles.
+The Alberta Blue Cross® care navigation site also provides various health and wellness resources for Albertans and plan members, such as chronic disease management and mental health support, by sharing trusted, reliable services and programs.
+For more information on this and other resources available to help manage health, please speak with your Alberta Blue Cross® representative.

-*The rankings above are based on 2019 Alberta Blue Cross private plan drug claims data and reflect Health Canada-approved indications (health conditions) of the medications.
+*The rankings above are based on 2022 Alberta Blue Cross® private plan drug claims data and reflect Health Canada-approved indications (health conditions) of the medications.

 Balance® is a registered mark of the Canadian Association of Blue Cross® Plans, an association of independent Blue Cross® plans.